uz0/u.dcvs.ru/README.md

 ```

-### client
+### adapter
-Client is something like adapter to connect some service/way to work with app.
+Adapter is a executor with `__INIT__` that must call `context.process` its start execute modules chain.
 Any client must emit `proccess` call then something happens and provide `context` with event data.
 Be sure to transform any handled data to universal form.

 Client also must provide callback function, that will be called after all modules will be executed!